 Step 6- Add The Topping And Cook

-I like to carry my bread pudding to events in a cute carrier with warming area.
+I like to carry my bread pudding to events in a cute carrier with a warming area.
 This is mine from Buckhead Betties.
 I gave all the girls in my family these with their monograms a couple of years back.
 Great gift for Christmas, birthdays, or weddings.

 Enjoy your holiday baking and family gatherings!
 We will worry about healthy in January.